amorales187/DH150-chuyin/Assignments/assignment7_8.md

 Based on the feedback from my usability testing, impression test, and cognitive walkthroughs, I made the following changes:

 ## References
-I drew from these amazing resources to create the content on my prototype:
+I drew from these awesome resources to create the content on my prototype:

 **The Joy Luck Club Lesson Plan**
 [Joy Luck Club Lesson Plan](http://averbach.weebly.com/uploads/1/2/2/5/12255095/the_joy_luck_club_lesson_plan.pdf)